Vapor Steam Cleaner Frequently Asked Questions

 Q. How about pet accidents on carpets?
 How would I go about cleaning those up?

 A. It will remove them unless the messes have something in them that causes a chemical reaction with the fibers.
-The odor will be strongly present while you are cleaning, but will soon dissipate and the fabric will now be odor free.
+Unfortunately the odor will be strong, while you are cleaning, but will soon dissipate and the fabric will now be odor free.

 To clean: Blot up and remove any solids or wetness.
 Preferably, mist with the 212 cleaner, and then clean.
 May need to do more than once, but keep at it.
 Berber carpets are very difficult: The stain may get larger because of the weave, but usually will come out.